Yes, those are Gundams. Any more war and we'll start using them.

 Nena Trinity comes away from her face-to-face encounter with Ali al-Saachez in the second season with a bruised face and a hairstyle mirroring his.

-Ribbons Almark's Gundams (0 and Reborns) end up being expys of Amuro Ray's RX-78 – (for the 0 Gundam) and a combination of the Guncannon, Gundam, and Hi-Nu Gundam (for the Reborns) – as a Shout-Out to Tohru Furuya voicing both characters.
+Ribbons Almark's Gundams (0 and Reborns) end up being expys of Amuro Ray's RX-78 – (for the 0 Gundam) and a combination of the Guncannon, Gundam, and Hi-Nu Gundam (for the Reborns) – as a Shout-Out to Toru Furuya voicing both characters.

 Although possibly unintentionally, the Reborns Gundam may be one for the Strike Freedom from Gundam SEED, as both units use Bit-like weapons.